mars0i/masonclj/doc/general/ClojureMASONinteropTips.md

 tests with Students, `deftype` was a lot faster than `defrecord` (2X-4X).

 The reason for the speed difference between `defrecord` and `deftype` is interesting.  `defrecord` and `deftype` are equally fast at (immutable) field access, and I see no reason to think they would differ in method invocation speed.
 However, `defrecord` automatically defines some associated functions that `deftype` does not.
 Among other things, `defrecord` defines Java `equals()` and `hashCode()` methods so that they will reflect the contents of a record's fields, and not just its bare identity.
 This means, for example, that two distinct records of the same type and the same field contents will be `=` in Clojure, while distinct `deftype` objects with the same contents will not.
 In addition, I believe, computing a hash code or equality for a record is more expensive than for a `deftype` object.
 Some of the MASON data structure objects used in the Students simulation, such as `Continuous2D`, use hashtables.
 I believe that's the reason that `deftype` is so much faster than `defrecord` in Students.
 (Note that although you can override some `Object` methods on records, you can't override `hashCode()` and `equals()`.)
-Since such hashtable lookups are common in MASON, the lesson is that *if* you need a named class that doesn't extend a class, *and* you are using something like `Continuous2D` that uses hashtables to store agents, then you have to decide whether you'd rather have the speed of `deftype` or the additional functionality of `defrecord` (e.g. the ability to initialize new instances from Clojure maps).
+The lesson is that *if* you need a named class that doesn't extend a class, *and* you are using something like `Continuous2D` that uses hashtables to store agents, then you have to decide whether you'd rather have the speed of `deftype` or the additional functionality of `defrecord` (e.g. the ability to initialize new instances from Clojure maps).
 [Steven Yi and others on the Clojure Google group helped me to understand all  of this.]
 If your agents are stored on a grid with a finite number of cells, however, this difference between `defrecord` and `deftype` probably won't matter.
 MASON implements this kind of grid with Java arrays, so finding an object in arrays just involves indexing into them.

 ### Mutable state